Get a full analysis of the Aintree 2004 Grand National won by Amberleigh House at an SP of 16/1.

 Nine horses came to grief at Bechers first time around, including the first and second in the race in 2002, Bindaree and What’s Up Boys.

-Top weight, Le Coudray, was the noticeable faller at the same fence on the second circuit as he still looked to have something to give at the time.
+Top weight, Le Coudray, was the noticeable faller at the same fence on the second circuit.
+He still looked to have something to give at the time.

-The well fancied Jurancon II took a heavy fall at the fourth, whilst one of the other co favourites, Joss Naylor, didn’t seem to enjoy the experience and was tailed off in last when pulled up before the 19th.
+The well fancied Jurancon II took a heavy fall at the fourth.
+Whilst one of the other co favourites, Joss Naylor was tailed off in last when pulled up before the 19th.

 If there was a hard luck story it may have been Puntal, who was winging his fences out in front before unseating his ride early on the second circuit.